7 Day-Trips from Dublin

 Typically, 45 – 60min drive from Clayton Hotel Burlington Road

+For a day trip from Dublin try Kildare Village!
 This boutique shopping village, part of The Bicester Village Shopping Collection, located on beautifully landscaped grounds is the epitome of luxury shopping.
 With 100 of the world’s top brands, artisan cafés, restaurants and food trucks, you simply won’t be able to resist temptation.
-Indulge in a visit and enjoy a special treat from us – book our shopping package to enjoy an additional 10% off when you shop!

 Malahide Castle and Gardens